jgonzalezd/api_game/README.md

 ## Installation

 This project uses RVM, although it is not required it helps to have a fresh start for the gems used in this project.
-If you are using RVM already, once you navigate into the project directory a new Gemset will be created and you would have to install Bundler in it.
+If you are using RVM already, once you navigate into the project directory a new Gemset will be created and you would have to install Bundler into it.

 ### Prerequisites
 You need to have installed: